Xceron/Aran/README.md

 Studip and moodle for University Trier

 ## Disclaimer
-This version only works for the University Trier and Studip 4.
+This version works only for the University Trier and Studip 4.
-Use the [Studip RESTAPI](https://docs.studip.de/develop/Entwickler/RESTAPI) if possible as Crawler are forbidden by many universities.
+Use the [Studip RESTAPI](https://docs.studip.de/develop/Entwickler/RESTAPI) if possible as Crawlers are forbidden by many universities.

 There are other open Source Clients supporting the API, e.g. [studip-fuse](https://github.com/N-Coder/studip-fuse) or [STUD.IP-FileSync](https://github.com/rockihack/Stud.IP-FileSync).